farimarwat/zerocrash/README.md

 **Note:This library handles a crash by itself but still logs will be sent to crashlytics but it is necessary that you have already implemented firebase crashlytics and working correctly.**

-### Step 1:
-Implement Firebase Crashlytics according to <a href="https://firebase.google.com/docs/crashlytics/get-started?platform=android">google documentation</a>

-**Important Note:If you have not integrated firebase crashlytics then don't use this library because it will give errors.**

 **Example app is included but also integrate firebase crashlytics to the project after cloning**

-### Step 2: Add ZeroCrash dependency
+### Step 1: Add ZeroCrash dependency
 ```
-    implementation "io.github.farimarwat:zerocrash:1.3"
+    implementation "io.github.farimarwat:zerocrash:1.6"

 ```

-### Step 3: Initialize ZeroCrash and place it in every activity's onCreate() method where you want to handle crashes
+### Step 2: Initialize ZeroCrash and place it in every activity's onCreate() method where you want to handle crashes
 ```
   override fun onCreate(savedInstanceState: Bundle?) {

         super.onCreate(savedInstanceState)
         ZeroCrash.Builder(this)
-            .setTitle("Title")
+            .setTitle("Title") //optional, default will be showen
-            .setMessage("Your message goes here")
+            .setMessage("Your message goes here") // optional,  default stacktrace logs will be showen
             .setFirebaseInstance(FirebaseCrashlytics.getInstance()) //optional to get the crash in firebase
             .start()
             ...